Contents

 This policy applies to:

-• Any privately owned wireless and/or portable electronic handheld equipment, hereby referred to as BYOD. {COMPANY-NAME} grants potential participants of the BYOD program the privilege of purchasing and using a device of their choosing at work for their convenience.
+• Any privately owned wireless and/or portable electronic handheld equipment is hereby referred to as BYOD. {COMPANY-NAME} grants potential participants of the BYOD program the privilege of purchasing and using a device of their choosing at work for their convenience.

 • Related software that could be used to access corporate resources.